PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-18-removing-james-f-crow.md

 Dick Lewontin's lab (then at the University of Rochester).
 That ultimately resulted in me getting my Ph.D. with Dick at the University of Chicago.
 For that and more, I am grateful.
 Jim played similar roles with many other theoretical population geneticists and has many people who consider themselves in his debt.

 Jim considered his own mentor to be H.J.
 Muller.
 In the period after World War II, Muller (the greatest classical geneticist, who proved that radiation could cause mutations) felt that in spite of the catastrophe of Nazi eugenics, that there could be a "good" eugenics, so that humans could direct their own genetic change.
 Jim tended to agree with Muller about that.
+Their concern was with matters such as the spread of deleterious mutations, Muller's chief concern.

-The focus of eugenics had been largely on class, making sure that the working class did not out-reproduce their rulers.
+From its early days, the focus of eugenics had been largely on class rather than race, making sure that the working class did not out-reproduce their rulers.

-Eugenicists were hereditarians, who tended to explain all differences between humans as likely being genetic (biologists more generally also have that tendency to forget about cultural and social influences on people in their eagerness to point to the importance of biology).
+Eugenicists were hereditarians, who tended to explain differences between humans as likely being genetic (biologists more generally often have that tendency to forget about cultural and social influences on people in their eagerness to point to the importance of biology).
 Eugenicists actually did not talk much about "race" but their hereditarian attitude implied biological-determinist views on that.

 Jim was involved with the quantitative genetics theory used in animal and plant breeding.
 He knew that differences could be either environmental or genetic, and that one could not always tell.
 He came from a Quaker family and was politically quite liberal, and of course supported the civil rights movement,